A quick personal story on how a small mindset shift changed my entire life!

 In early 2013, I found myself at the climax of what had been an unprecedented period of negativity in my life.
 For five long years, I had been a shadow of my former self.
 The confident, bubbly, enthusiastic woman that I prided myself as being had faded away as if she was never anything other than a figment of my imagination.

-A good bit of my struggle stemmed from a series of huge life changes I experienced over a very short period of time which included getting married, moving away to a new city/state, changing careers, and becoming a mother for the first time.
+A good bit of my struggle stemmed from a series of huge life changes I experienced over a very short period of time which included getting married, moving away to a new city/state, changing careers, and becoming a mother (of twins) for the first time.

-I begin to read more personal growth articles and personal development books.
-It was through accessing these amazing resources and that I slowly began to realize the true power of my mindset.
+I began to read more personal growth articles and personal development books.
+It was through these amazing resources and that I slowly began to realize the true power of my mindset.

-By late 2016…
+In late 2016…